 If you want superior coffee brewing equipment you might find that Chemex is one of the best products on the market.
 Not only are they aesthetically pleasing but they were designed to brew coffee without imparting flavors of its own.

 If you’re a coffee enthusiast, you’ll know that almost anything can affect the flavor of your brew.
-Making a decadent cup of joe takes time and patience but your coffee will only taste as good as the brewer you use.
+Making a decent cup of joe takes time and patience but your coffee will only taste as good as the brewer you use.

 Many coffee brewers are made with low grade materials that can destroy the quality of your coffee.
 Because of the time it takes to brew coffee you don’t want anything affecting the excellence of your beverage.

 So what makes Chemex a superior coffee maker?
 Let’s find out!
 In this guide, we’ll be giving you a short overview of each Chemex range and how these products can enhance the flavors of your brew & simplify your brewing methods.